 A study published in 2022, found that a daily collagen peptide supplement for 8 weeks led to an increase in bowel movements and participants saw less bloating and an improvement in mild digestive symptoms.

 Research shows that amino acids are essential to the health of our gut lining.
 Marine collagen is a source of amino acids, some of which are essential for restoring and maintaining gut integrity, specifically, glycine, glutamine and proline which support a healthy bacterial balance in our gut microbiome and facilitates a healthy gut barrier.

 Collagen has been used for treating wounds for more than 2,000 years, according to a study published in the journal BioMedical Engineering OnLine.
 The collagen is applied topically, often with other structural proteins and antibiotics, to promote healing and prevent infection.

 For example, a review published in the journal Biopolymers in 2014 describes how a collagen gel or sponge may be placed over a severe burn.
 The sponge allows the skin to maintain a moist environment while protecting it from infections, and the collagen acts as a scaffold for the regeneration of cells and production of new collagen.

-If you've got more questions on Collagen, like what age should you start taking it?, does collagen make you gain weight?
-Does collagen have any side effects? we're here to help you....just check out our FAQ's here.
+If you've got more questions on Collagen, like what age should you start taking it? ....just check out our FAQ's here.

-We know men want to look and feel their best which is why we’ve made sure SHIFT is free from added sugar, sweeteners, artificial flavours, sweeteners, colours, gluten, dairy, soya, animal fat, alcohol, cholesterol, emulsifying agents & soy lecithin.
+We know men want to look and feel their best which is why we’ve made sure HIMMENSE SHIFT has no added sugar, artificial flavours, sweeteners or colours, gluten, dairy, soya, animal fat, alcohol, cholesterol, emulsifying agents or soy lecithin.